Larry J. Young

 Emory University

-We appreciate your donations to help ensure the symposium can support trainee attendance and reflect Dr. Young’s groundbreaking discoveries, including how oxytocin regulates social behavior, his commitment to better understand pair bond formation, parent-infant attachment, social relationships and empathy, and his research to identify novel treatments for psychiatric disorders characterized by disruption in social function, including autism spectrum disorder and schizophrenia.
+Your donations have helped to ensure the symposium's support for trainee attendance and reflect Dr. Young’s groundbreaking discoveries, including how oxytocin regulates social behavior, his commitment to better understand pair bond formation, parent-infant attachment, social relationships and empathy, and his research to identify novel treatments for psychiatric disorders characterized by disruption in social function, including autism spectrum disorder and schizophrenia.

-There will be a POSTER SESSION with an open bar.
+There will be a POSTER SESSION with awards given at the end of the day.